nestybox/sysbox/README.md

 These unit tests run inside a privileged container, as some of them require running as root.
 There are also "local" targets for the `mgr` and `fs` unit tests which run directly on the host (e.g., `make test-fs-local`, `make test-mgr-local`).
-These local targets run faster, but will skip tests that require root permissions.
+These local targets run a bit faster, but will skip tests that require root permissions.

 ### More on Sysvisor integration tests